 - Multilingual – Allows to type in over 40 languages and to type various symbols, e.g. "pâté", "mañana", €, em-dash, non-breaking space.

 - Free – Free software released under the public domain.
 You don't have to buy a new keyboard; just install a program.

 Colemak isn't just a layout, it's also a creative force in the alt-layout landscape.
 This site is the community site.
-On its own, this page is still a bit bare-bones for now, but it acts as a hub for finding other Colemak users and resources of which there are plenty.
-See the links below.
+On its own, this page is somewhat bare-bones for now, but it acts as a hub for finding other Colemak users and resources of which there are plenty.

 The Colemak community have devised many mods and additions to Colemak, and there are transitional layouts (Tarmak) if you wish to learn it step by step instead of all at once.
 DreymaR from the Colemak forums has been working for more than a decade on bringing the word out and making implementations of DreymaR's Big Bag of Keyboard Tricks; that is, a collection of mods and tricks and knowledge centered around Colemak.
 If you want to know your options, rummage around in the Big Bag a little!
 You can select your platform such as Windows, Linux or programmable controllers to learn more about the different implementations.

-DreymaR also makes the EPKL program for Windows that gives you anything from simple Colemak to pretty much the whole Big Bag experience – and neat help images too.
-As a Windows user, your main Colemak options are to install a system layout using a MSKLC file like the one found at the main site, running an Autohotkey (AHK) script for simple remapping or using a program like EPKL.
-EPKL is actually a fancy compiled AHK script that's designed to be more functional and work better at high speeds; it may not be compatible with all games though, so for those you may need an installed layout.
+DreymaR also makes the EPKL program for Windows that gives you anything from simple Colemak to the whole Big Bag experience – with dynamic help images.
+As a Windows user, your main Colemak options are installing a system layout (using a MSKLC file like the one found at the main site), running an Autohotkey (AHK) script for simple remapping or using a keyboard layout program like EPKL.
+EPKL is actually a fancy compiled AHK script that's designed to be far more functional and work better at high speeds.
+It may not be compatible with all games though, so for those you may still need an installed layout.